skiptools/skip-ui/README.md

 SkipUI depends on the [skip](https://source.skip.dev/skip) transpiler plugin.
 The transpiler must transpile SkipUI's own source code, and SkipUI relies on the transpiler's transformation of SwiftUI code.
 See [Implementation Strategy](#implementation-strategy) for details.
 SkipUI also depends on the [SkipFoundation](https://github.com/skiptools/skip-foundation) and [SkipModel](https://github.com/skiptools/skip-model) packages.

-SkipUI is part of the core *SkipStack* and is not intended to be imported directly.
+SkipUI is part of the core *Core Skip Frameworks* and is not intended to be imported directly.
 The module is transparently adopted by importing SwiftUI in compiled Swift, and through the translation of `import SwiftUI` into `import skip.ui.*` for transpiled code.

 ### Android Libraries